Skip to content

 In 1995, Hubble peered at the Pillars of Creation, forever changing our view.
 Now in 2022, JWST completes the star-forming puzzle.

 This remarkable three-panel image showcases the same region of space: the Pillars of Creation.
 On the left, the 1995 Hubble view is shown.
 At center, the follow-up 2014 Hubble image, with an upgraded instrument suite, is presented.
 At right, the 2022 view, taken with JWST's NIRCam imager, is displayed.
-The variety of features showcases the power of multiwavelength astronomy, as well as various features within the pillars themselves.
+The variety of features showcases the power of multiwavelength astronomy, but also subtly shows the Pillars shrinking, as external radiation evaporates them away.

 Key Takeaways